Bill Self: Kansas

 In September 2019, Self and the Kansas program were served a Notice of Allegations by the NCAA for five Level 1 violations, a head coach responsibility charge against Self personally, and a lack of institutional control charge against the University of Kansas.
 Self's individual punishments could include a suspension or an effective ban from college basketball for several years or more (a "show cause" penalty against any program looking to hire Self).
 Self has denied throughout the investigation that the Kansas coaching staff knew Adidas was paying recruits to go there.
+In October 2023, the NCAA's Independent Resolution Panel dismissed all five Level 1 violations.
+Kansas Basketball vacated 15 victories and a Final Four appearance for what was ruled a minor Level 3 infraction.

 On April 2, 2021, Self signed a lifetime contract with Kansas.
 Every year after the initial five years, an extra year will be automatically added to the contract and that will continue until he retires or dies.
 The financial terms of the contract were not immediately disclosed.
 During the 2021–22 season, Self led Kansas to its fourth NCAA National Championship in program history, capped by a 72–69 victory over North Carolina in the National Championship game on April 4, 2022.
 The Jayhawks overcame a 16-point deficit and a 15-point halftime deficit to win, both NCAA title game records.
 By winning the title, combined with the retirements of Mike Krzyzewski and Jay Wright at the end of the season, Self moved into a tie with Rick Pitino as the only active coaches with two national championships.

-On November 2, the University of Kansas suspended Self for the first four games of the 2022–23 season after a recruiting violation, which included the team's Champions Classic game against Duke.
+On November 2, the University of Kansas suspended Self for the first four games of the 2022–23 season for the same Level 3 infraction that resulted in 15 forfeited games.
+The suspension included the team's Champions Classic game against Duke.
 Just before the start of the Big 12 Tournament, Self endured a health issue and was unable to coach the Jayhawks for the postseason.
 Kansas assistant Norm Roberts took over.
 The Jayhawks would go on to the title game of the Big 12 tournament, losing to Texas.
 They received the one seed in the west region, beating Howard before losing to Arkansas.

-In 2023, due to recruiting violations, 15 of the Jayhawks wins from the 2017–18 season, their Final Four appearance, Big 12 regular season title, and Big 12 Tournament title were all vacated by the NCAA.
 On November 7, 2023, Self signed an amended lifetime contract with Kansas.
 The contract was signed to continue being a lifetime contract, however, the amended contract gave him a raise to make him the highest paid coach in the country.

+In April 2026, after discussing his past health scares and his future in coaching with family and doctors, Self announced he would return to Kansas for the 2026–27 season.